LastAncientOne/Stock_Analysis_For_Quant/README.md

 # List of Trading Strategies
-#### Description: There are various methods used to accomplish different trading strategies, each suited to specific market environments and carrying inherent risks.
+#### Description: There are various methods used to achieve different trading strategies, each suitable for specific market environments and carrying inherent risks.
 A trading strategy is a technique for buying and selling in the markets, relying on predefined rules to guide trading decisions.
 :large_blue_diamond:
 Trend-following Strategies
 Algorithmic Trading Strategies